biocarl/til-biocarl/README.md

 ```

 # 📅 09.11.2022 javascript: oop: How to do OOP?
+- There is two types of objects
-- The analogon of a object is usually a simple map where we also introduce functions
+- The **object literal** which behaves like a simple map where we can also introduce functions
 ```javascript
 var person1 = {
     name : "James",